skrub-data/skrub/doc/assembling.rst

 In addition, skrub also enable more advanced analysis:

-- :class:`Joiner`: fuzzy-join multiple external tables using a scikit-learn transformer, which can be used in a scikit-learn :class:`~sklearn.pipeline.Pipeline`.
+- :class:`Joiner`: fuzzy-joins an external table using a scikit-learn transformer, which can be used in a scikit-learn :class:`~sklearn.pipeline.Pipeline`.
   Pipelines are useful for cross-validation and hyper-parameter search, but also for model deployment.

-- :class:`AggJoiner`: instead of performing 1:1 joins like Joiner, AggJoiner performs 1:N
-  joins.
-It aggregate external tables first, then join them on the main table.
+- :class:`AggJoiner`: instead of performing 1:1 joins like Joiner, AggJoiner aggregates the external table first, then joins it on the main table.
+  Alternatively, it can aggregate the main table and then join it back onto itself.

 - :class:`AggTarget`: in some settings, one can derive powerful features from the target `y` itself.
-AggTarget aggregates the target without risking data leakage, then join the result back on the main table, similar to AggJoiner.
+AggTarget aggregates the target without risking data leakage, then joins the result back on the main table, similar to AggJoiner.

+- :class:`MultiJoiner` and :class:`MultiAggJoiner`: extensions of the Joiner and AggJoiner that join multiple auxiliary tables onto the main table.

 Column selection inside a pipeline